marlzjr15/Cignal-TV-folder-structure/one sports/README.md

 Handles interaction with third-party APIs.
 This is where functions to fetch articles, categories, and other data are implemented.

 ### `styles/`
 Contains global and reusable styles for the app.
+(Optional)

 ### `utils/`
 Holds helper functions like formatting dates or generating excerpts for articles.